Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Induced prior on the partitions

-Following \citet{Green+Richardson:2001} we use the entropy to summarise the equality of allocations.
-In particular, we use the relative entropy in a partition with a fixed number $k$ of data clusters defined as
+\paragraph{Relative entropy.} The relative entropy in a partition with a fixed number $k$ of data clusters is defined as \begin{linenomath*}

-Regardless of $k$, the relative entropy takes values in (0, 1] with values close to 1 indicating similarly large data cluster sizes $N_1,\ldots, N_k$.
+\end{linenomath*} Regardless of $k$, the relative entropy takes values in (0, 1] with values close to 1 indicating similarly large data cluster sizes $N_1,\ldots, N_k$.
 For the most balanced clustering where all $N_j$, $j=1,\ldots,k$ are equal, the relative entropy is exactly equal to 1.
-Higher prior mean values indicate that a-priori more balanced partitions are induced, while larger prior standard deviations values indicate that the prior partition distribution is more flexible.
+Higher prior mean values indicate that a-priori more balanced partitions are induced, while larger prior variance or standard deviation values indicate that the prior partition distribution is more flexible.